lheckemann/gizmoball/docs/usecases.md

     4. User releases mouse in an unoccupied space
     5. Absorber does not go over any occupied spaces
     6. Absorber is placed in places chosen by the user
-- Alternate path(s):
+- Alternate paths:
+    a)
         2. The starting place the user chose was occupied
         3. System informs user to choose an unoccupied space
         4. Go to step 1 (Main path)
+    b)
         4. User releases mouse in an occupied space
         5. System informs user to choose an unoccupied space
         6. Go to step 1 (Main path)
+    c)
         5. Absorber goes over occupied spaces
         6. System informs user that the absorber must not go over any occupied spaces
         7. Go to step 1 (Main path)

 ## Delete gizmo (Bumper, Flipper, Ball, Absorber)